JiaRen-config/centos/README.md

 # centos configuration file
-each directory means a group of application config file
+each directory means a group of application config files